Qiksar/qik-trak/README.md

 Super fast and opinionated setup for Hasura table and relationship tracking.

-In one line, qik-trak applies intuitive names to your tables and relationships, and provides a no-touch setup process for automated tracking settings.
-In other words, you don't have to use the Hasura Console to track your database and modify relationships names, which can be very abstract when they are set to the defaults used by Hasura.
+QikTrak applies intuitive names to your tables and relationships, and provides a no-touch setup process for automated tracking settings.

+In other words, you don't have to use the Hasura Console to track your database and specify relationships names, which can be very abstract when they are set to the defaults used by Hasura.

 Skip to the end to see sample output, this might give you an instant idea of what the tool does.